Middle Village, Queens: Transportation

 The neighborhood is served by the New York City Subway at the Metropolitan Avenue station.
 In addition, several local bus lines serve Middle Village: the on Eliot Avenue; the along Dry Harbor Road and 80th Street; the on Penelope Avenue; the on 80th Street; the on Metropolitan Avenue and the on 69th Street and Metropolitan Avenue.
 The express bus routes to Manhattan, running along Eliot Avenue, also serve the neighborhood.
 In addition, the kiss the border with Rego Park on Woodhaven Boulevard, while the pass through without stopping.
+The tracks belonging to the New York Connecting Railroad directly east of the Metropolitan Avenue station are planned to be the site of a station along the planned Interborough Express light rail line.

 Notable people

 Notable current and former residents of Middle Village include: